U.S. Energy Information Administration logo

 Electricity explained Electricity and the environment

-Although electricity is a clean and relatively safe form of energy when it is used, the generation and transmission of electricity affects the environment.
-Nearly all types of electric power plants have an effect on the environment, but some power plants have larger effects than others.
+Although electricity is a clean and relatively safe form of energy, electricity generation and transmission affects the environment.
+Nearly all types of electric power plants effect the environment, but some power plants have larger effects than others.

 The effect of power plants on the landscape

 All power plants have a physical footprint (the location of the power plant).
-Some power plants are located inside, on, or next to an existing building, so the footprint is fairly small.
+Some power plants have small footprints because they are located inside, on, or next to an existing building.
 Most large power plants require land clearing to build the power plant.
 Some power plants may also require access roads, railroads, and pipelines for fuel delivery, electricity transmission lines, and cooling water supplies.
-Power plants that burn solid fuels may have areas to store the combustion ash.
+Power plants that burn slid fuels may have areas to store the combustion ash.

 Many power plants are large structures that alter the visual landscape.
 In general, the larger the structure, the more likely it is that the power plant will affect the visual landscape.